Fighting linguistic extinction one song at a time.

 French-My parents have taught me since infancy, but I haven't used it as much since I started on this site, so I am currently trying to relearn the words that I forgot.

 Japanese-I've been taking lessons for about four and a half years now.
-Before then, I self-taught myself basic Japanese.
+Before then, I taught myself basic Japanese.

 Spanish-My parents have taught me since infancy, but I have forgotten a lot of what they have taught me, so I am currently studying it.